Psoriasis: Natural Treatments

 When the psoriasis began to spread to her scalp, ears and then her face, she contacted me for help.
 We began my "Hormonal Acne Diet" as it is anti-inflammatory, removes common food triggers for psoriasis, and helps balance hormones which is why women oftentimes develop psoriasis with perimenopause and menopause.

 After hearing Pamela tell me about everything she had tried in conventional dermatology that did not work, I realized we truly had nothing to lose by trying a naturopathic solution.
 I knew from my eight years of working in traditional dermatology, that naturopathy would not harm her.
-I knew from years working for the hormone doctor that balancing hormones can reduce inflammation as can improving nutrition.
+I knew from years working for the hormone doctor that balancing hormones can reduce inflammation in the skin, as can improving nutrition.

 Pamela went on to say, "I am actually in my bathing suit right now, and headed to take my grandchildren swimming at the pool, and be the fun Grandma I always wanted to be with them.
 I could not have done this without you.”